tango-controls/rfc/8/README.md

 * An Instance is an unique identifier as several processes of the same Server MAY exist in a Tango Control System

-* A Server Instance is finally what identify the actual process in the Tango Control Sytem
+* A Server Instance is finally what identify the actual process in the Tango Control System

-* A Server Instance CAN be interfaced by only one Device Server
+* A Server Instance CAN be managed by only one Device Server

 Additionally: